microsoft/vscode-docs/docs/editor/custom-layout.md

 * **View: Focus Second Side in Active Editor** - Move focus to the second (right or bottom) side of the split editor.
 * **View: Focus Other Side in Active Editor** - Toggle between the split editor sides.

-The setting **Workbench > Editor: Split in Group Layout** (`workbench.editor.splitInGroupLayout`) lets you set the preferred split editor layout to either horizontal (default) or vertical.
+The **Workbench > Editor: Split in Group Layout** (`workbench.editor.splitInGroupLayout`) [setting](/docs/getstarted/settings.md) lets you set the preferred split editor layout to either horizontal (default) or vertical.

 ### Grid layout

-If you'd like more control over the editor layout, you can experiment with the [grid layout](/docs/getstarted/userinterface.md#grid-editor-layout), where you can have multiple rows and columns of editors visible.
-The **View** > **Editor Layout** menu lists various editor layout options (for example, **Two Columns**, **Three Columns**, **Grid (2x2)**) and you can adjust the editor sizes via grabbing the sash between editors.
+If you'd like more control over the editor layout, you can use the [grid layout](/docs/getstarted/userinterface.md#grid-editor-layout), where you can have multiple rows and columns of editors visible.
+The **View** > **Editor Layout** menu lists various editor layout options (for example, **Two Columns**, **Three Columns**, **Grid (2x2)**) and you can adjust the editor sizes by grabbing and moving the sash between editors.

 ![Editor Grid 2x2 layout with the sash highlighted](images/custom-layout/grid-editor-layout.png)

-#### Pinned tabs
+### Pinned tabs

-If you'd like a editor to always be visible, you can pin it to the editor tool bar.
-You can pin the editor tab from either the context menu or using the command **View: Pin Editor** (`kb(workbench.action.pinEditor)`).
+If you'd like an editor to always be visible, you can pin it to the editor tool bar.
+You can pin an editor tab from either the context menu or using the command **View: Pin Editor** (`kb(workbench.action.pinEditor)`).

- Pinned tabs have a number of useful features to help mark files that are important to you:
+Pinned tabs help display files that are important to you as:

 * Pinned tabs always appear first before non-pinned tabs.
 * They do not scroll out of view if you have many tabs opened.
 * They do not close when using editor tab commands such as **Close Others** or **Close All**.
-* They do not close even if you exceed a set limit on the number of opened editors.
+* They do not close even when you exceed a set limit of opened editors.

 Unpin an editor by clicking on the pin icon, using the **Unpin** editor tab context menu item, or the **View: Unpin Editor** command.

-You can choose how you'd like to display pinned editors with the **Workbench > Editor: Pinned Tab Sizing** (`workbench.editor.pinnedTabSizing`).
+You can choose how you'd like to display pinned editors with the **Workbench > Editor: Pinned Tab Sizing** (`workbench.editor.pinnedTabSizing`) setting.
 The options are:

 * `normal`: A pinned tab inherits the look of other tabs (default)
 * `shrink`: A pinned tab shrinks to a fixed size showing parts of the editor label.